As usual, click any photo to bring up a larger version.

 The design drawings provide all the other key dimensions.
 Note that this was built for an adult bike with 700c wheels.
 It also works on 26" wheels, but you might need to adjust it smaller for kids bikes.

-Here is my own rack, securely attached to the wall and in use.
+Here is my own rack (next two photos), securely attached to the wall and in use.
 You can park your bike either front-in or back-in.
 I checked with my bike that either way will work.

 Now if your garage is particularly crowded, say with several kid bikes, you might want to position your bikes so that they are on the angle, rather than 90-degrees to the wall.
 This design is easily modified to do that.
 Simply build the bike rack, as above, but leave the rear plywood pieces off.
 Then cut some wedges out of 2x6 scraps and cut them at a 45-degree angle (or whatever angle suits your garage.)
 Then the plywood back is attached.